openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Token Endpoint

-The Token Endpoint issues an Access Token and, optionally, a Refresh Token in exchange for the authorization code that client obtained in a successful Authorization Response.
+The Token Endpoint issues an Access Token and, optionally, a Refresh Token and an ID Token in exchange for the authorization code that client obtained in a successful Credential Authorization Response.
 It is used in the same manner as defined in [@!RFC6749] and follows the recommendations given in [@!I-D.ietf-OAuth 2.0-security-topics].

 ### Token Request

-Upon receiving a successful Authentication Response, a Token Request is made as defined in Section 4.1.3 of [@!RFC6749].
+Upon receiving a successful Authorization Response, a Token Request is made as defined in Section 4.1.3 of [@!RFC6749].

 Below is a non-normative example of a token request:
 ```